abbyPitcairn/420BirthAndDelivery/Archive/Iteration_2/use_cases.md

    - Weight
    - Visits
    - etc.
-4. Visits is a collection of Visit objects that contain records of basic measurements like weight & body temperature as well as a principleCondition, additionalDiagnosis, and any special remarks.
+4. Visits is a collection of `Visit` objects that contain records of basic measurements like weight & body temperature as well as a `principleCondition`, `additionalDiagnosis`, and any special remarks.
 This is the patient's medical history
 5. The system displays the information found in these Visit objects to the user.

 **System Result:**